coreinfrastructure/best-practices-badge/doc/security.md

 limiting memory-unsafe language use, and increasing availability through scaleability.

+See the [implementation][./implementation.md] file to see a more detailed discussion of the software design, including a diagram of its high-level architecture and its trust boundary.

 ### <a name="simple-design"></a>Simple design

 This web application has a simple design.